 If your search criteria match, you can view additional details such as the case number, offense, date of offense, and citation.
 Clicking on the case number allows access to more information, including about the defendant, case specifics, details of the warrant or commitment, and the judgment.
 The warrant could be regular, a bench warrant, or an arrest warrant.

 Individuals can also call the Milwaukee Municipal Court at 414.286.3800 and inquire about warrants.
+For further insight into residents of this area, you can refer to the steps for viewing all free Milwaukee County public records.

 The Criminal Investigations Unit at the Milwaukee County Sheriff’s Office is responsible for conducting warrant sweeps.
 To obtain information on arrest warrants, individuals can send requests to the Milwaukee Public Records Division.